-A “catch can” or oil separator can help to eliminate these problems by capturing the oil before it reaches vital engine components.
+A “catch can” or oil separator can help to eliminate these problems by capturing the excess oil before it reaches vital engine components like intake valves or even in your air intake!
 When these vapors get pulled out of the crankcase by engine vacuum and condense back into a liquid, problems can come up.
 This can range from anything such as excess carbon buildup on your valves to an oily mess in your intake system or even reduce your fuel economy!

 If we look at any Roots style supercharged Ford vehicle like the Cobra's or the Lightning, the heat exchanger under the supercharger is common to have this buildup.
 If this buildup happens, power loss is very common due to the lack of air-flow.
 Mustang catch cans are a very cost-effective way to ensure you do not run into these problems.
 Even the Ecoboost Mustangs can benefit from the use of these catch cans.

-LMR offers all of the major brands for pretty much every Mustang application.
+LMR.com offers all of the major brands for pretty much every Mustang application.
 Industry leaders such as JLT, UPR, and Ford Performance just to name a few.
 Not all catch can's will be made the same.
 You cannot just take an old coffee can and add a couple of pieces of rubber hose on each end and expect to have the same benefits.
 Internal baffling and filters are added internally to these to make sure that all of the oil vapors condense properly back into a liquid and get trapped and help in place.
 You can think of these as an insurance policy for your ride.

 In conclusion, running a catch can on your Mustang is a cost-effective way to help you maintain your vehicle.
 I hope this article has helped you with your install, as always, make sure to check out LMR.com for all things 1979-present Mustang and Lightning.